JustOptimize/CleanCopy/README.md

 # CleanCopy

-A tampermonkey script that removes tracking parameters when coping URLs
+A userscript that removes tracking parameters from copied URLs.